Finding the Velocity of a Vector: A practical guide

 4. Velocity in Two and Three Dimensions

-The principles discussed above extend seamlessly to two and three dimensions.
+The principles discussed above extend naturally to two and three dimensions.
 In two dimensions, we use the i and j unit vectors to represent the x and y components of the velocity vector.
 In three dimensions, we add the k unit vector for the z component.
 The calculations remain the same, involving vector addition, subtraction, and (if necessary) differentiation.

 5. Relative Velocity